 A vintage train wrapped in holiday lights rumbles and chugs into view in front of Fitger’s in Duluth from late November through December.
 Its lights brighten an inky night along Lake Superior as families eagerly climb up the steps and a conductor hollers, “All Aboard!”

 The seasonal ride on the North Shore Scenic Railroad’s Christmas City Express travels to Duluth’s 1892 Depot, which houses the Lake Superior Railroad Museum.
-Kids gather for a reading of the book, “The Christmas City Express,” watch Lionel model train sets whir around their tracks, explore full-sized trains, and hear a full-sized steam engine chug to life, spewing smoke and blowing its whistle.
-The North Shore Scenic Railroad also offers a shuttle between Fitger’s and Bentleyville.
+Kids gather for a reading of the book, “The Christmas City Express,” watch Lionel model train sets whir around their tracks, explore full-sized trains and hear a full-sized steam engine chug to life, as it spews smoke and blows its whistle.

 Christmas at Glensheen

-Glensheen opens for self-guided holiday tours through the former Congdon home, which is decorated with 25 Christmas trees and other glittering decor that adds to its rich and historic surroundings.
+Glensheen opens for self-guided holiday tours through the former Congdon home, which is decorated with 25 Christmas trees and other glittering decor that add to its rich and historic surroundings.
 The Glensheen Estate was completed in 1908.
-The Congdon family's rich history and wealth dates back to the influential iron mining industry in the north.
-Visit in early December for the outdoor Winter Village, a holiday shopping event reminiscent of Europe's Christmas markets.
+The Congdon family's rich history and wealth date back to the influential iron mining industry in the north.

 Lisa Meyers McClintick is a prolific travel writer for outlets including USA Today, Midwest Living, the Star Tribune and her website lisamcclintick.com.
 A mom of three, she especially enjoys family travel, hands-on learning vacations, local food and farms, living history and outdoor adventures.